 2. Take lots of photographs!
 We use these photographs to help decipher where each piece of glass goes, along with how to orient it top to bottom.
 Since all of the pieces are clear, we use a black piece of tagboard to create some contrast between layers.

 3. Trace the outline of each piece directly onto the floor using a Sharpie.
 The result was a huge, numbered, template that described which piece goes where and corresponds to the photographs and numbers.
 We took a large sheet of plastic and traced over the floor, giving us a map that we can use for the next installation.

 Those three steps got us through all 425 pieces of glass.
 It took a team of 6 people about 140 hours to take the piece apart, all while surviving near-record temperatures and humidity, along with a close encounter with a tornado.
-We couldn’t have done it without Andrew, Robin, Steve and Jeremy – the fabulous crew at Figge Art Museum.
+We couldn’t have done it without Andrew, Robin, Steve and Justin – the fabulous crew at Figge Art Museum.
 Now that it’s all said and done, we’ll organize our notes and be ready to assemble the piece at the next exhibition venue.
 Until next time Landscape!